maximbilan/Quizlet-iOS/README.md

 }];
 </pre>

-And now you can call Quizlets requests.<br>
+And now you can call Quizlet's requests.<br>
 This library provides methods for all possible endpoints of Quizlet API (https://quizlet.com/api/2.0/docs/api_list):

 <pre>